 The PMC has been successfully applied to many high energy processes.
 We have shown that a comprehensive, self-consistent pQCD explanation of both the top-quark pair production cross-section and the top-quark pair forward-backward asymmetry measured at the Tevatron and LHC can be obtained by applying the PMC~\cite{Brodsky:2012rj, Brodsky:2012sz, Brodsky:2012ik, Wang:2014sua, Wang:2015lna}.
 Due to the elimination of the renormalization scale ambiguity, the PMC predictions have much less uncertainties compared to the conventional predictions.
 We have previously obtained precise values for the top-quark pole mass: $m^{\rm pole}_t=173.7\pm1.5$ GeV and $174.2\pm1.7$ GeV from measurements at the LHC with $\sqrt{s} = 7$ TeV and $8$ TeV, respectively~\cite{Wang:2017kyd}.
 Highly precise top-quark pair production cross-section have now been measured at the LHC at $\sqrt{S}=13$ TeV (see e.g., \cite{ATLAS2015-049, Aaboud:2016pbd, ATLAS2019-044, Aad:2019hzw, Khachatryan:2015uqb, Khachatryan:2016kzg, Sirunyan:2017uhy, Sirunyan:2018goh, CMS16-013}).
-It is thus of interest to determine the top-quark pole mass by a detailed comparison of the top-quark pair production cross-section predicted by using the PMC with the experimental measurement given by the LHC with $\sqrt{S}=13$ TeV.
+The precision of some experimental measurements is even higher than that of theoretical predictions.
+It is thus of interest to reanalyze the top-quark pair production cross-section and to provide an improved prediction by using the PMC.
+The top-quark pole mass can then be determined by a detailed comparison of the production cross-section with the experimental measurement given by the LHC with $\sqrt{S}=13$ TeV.
 The PMC analysis thus provides an important high-precision test of the consistency of pQCD and the SM at $\sqrt{S}=13$ TeV with the LHC measurements at lower CM energies.

-The remaining sections of this paper are organized as follows: In Sec.\ref{sec:2}, we calculate the top-quark pair production cross-section by applying the PMC, and compare our PMC predictions with the experimental measurement at the LHC at $\sqrt{S}=13$ TeV.
+The remaining sections of this paper are organized as follows: In Sec.\ref{sec:2}, we calculate the top-quark pair production cross-section by applying the PMC and compare our PMC predictions with the experimental measurement; we discuss uncalculated higher-order contributions for the top-quark pair production cross-section.
 The resulting precise determination of the top-quark pole mass from the measured $t\bar{t}$ production cross-section at $\sqrt{S}=13$ TeV is presented in Sec.\ref{sec:3} and compared with determinations at lower CM energies.
 Section \ref{sec:4} is reserved for a summary.